Books

 In this timely and vital collection, Dominic Wilkinson and Julian Savulescu bring together a global team of leading philosophers, lawyers, economists, and bioethicists.
 The book reviews the COVID-19 pandemic to ask not only 'did our societies make the right ethical choices?', but also 'what lessons must we learn before Disease X arrives?'

-Published by Oxford University Press, 1 May 2023
+To be published by Oxford University Press, 7 May 2024 (ETA)

 Uehiro Series in Practical Ethics

-For details of all the books based on our Annual Lectures, visit the Lectures Page.
+For details of all the books based on our Annual Lectures, visit the Uehiro Series in Practical Ethics Books page.
 The latest book in the Series is Professor Michael Otsuka's 'How to Pool Risks Across Generations: The Case for Collective Pensions'.
+Details below.

 How to Pool Risks Across Generations: The Case for Collective Pensions